Theosophy and Freemasonry: Esoteric Schools within the Theosophical Society

 In reference to Damodar K. Mavalankar’s remarks, on December 17, 1879 the Council of the TS declared, that the Society consisted of three Sections.
 The First Section, the highest, were composed exclusively of proficients or initiates in Esoteric Science and Philosophy, who take deep interest in the Society’s affairs, and instruct the President-Founder how to regulate them.
 Others had no right to know of the affairs.
 The Second Section consisted of Fellows, and the Third, of Probationers.

-Fellows were admitted through a ritual initiation with passwords, grips, and signs, However, by the 1885 Convention, initiation ceremony and obligatory rules were abandoned, and raised misunderstanding among the public.
-The signs and passwords were kept.
+Fellows were admitted through a ritual initiation with passwords, grips, and signs.
+However, by the 1885 Convention, initiation ceremony and obligatory rules were abandoned, and raised misunderstanding among the public.
+Although, the signs and passwords were kept.
 The relationship with early Theosophy and Freemasonry, Gregory Tillett explains, was with marginal Freemasonry, but H.P.B.’s works were read with interest by a small group of Masons.

 Idea to blend Masonry and Theosophy